Youngsters Shine at First Ever Scottish Schools Pipe Band Championships

 Hours of practice and concentration was put into preparations for the big day which lead it to be such a success.

-The full coverage can be read on the Island News & Advertiser website and was secured on behalf of Scottish School’s Pipe Bands Championships thanks to Holyrood Partnership.
+The full coverage can be read on the Island News & Advertiser website and was secured on behalf of Scottish School’s Pipe Bands Championships thanks to Holyrood PR.